cqhudson/Win32ContentPrepToolGUI/README.md

 ### *_Project is in progress!_*

 `Win32ContentPrepToolGUI` is an open source wrapper for the [Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) by Microsoft.
-I wrote this after seeing that there is no clean way of packaging .exe's and .msi's into a .intunewin file.
+I got tired of having to manually type in file paths without autocompletion, so now we can use a nice GUI to select file paths.

 Written in VisualBasic.NET, `Win32ContentPrepToolGUI` is a Windows Forms Application.
 This simplifies the process of selecting parameters for the prep tool.